-Promoting coping through active engagement and educational interventions
+Promoting efficacy through active engagement and educational interventions

 Given the important role of efficacy beliefs in CC mitigation and adaptation, it is important to understand their determinants and know how to develop interventions that can enhance them (Hornsey et al., 2021a,b; Molthan-Hill et al., 2019).
 A common belief is that providing people with information on how their actions can influence CC could lead to a change in their efficacy beliefs (Brosch, 2021; Hornsey et al., 2021).
-Some studies have confirmed this assumption (e.g. Van Zomeren et al., 2010).
-Nevertheless, according to Bandura (1982), efficacy is not a fixed act or simply a matter of knowing what to do, but rather involves a generative capability in which the component of cognitive, social, and behavioral skills are organized into integrated courses of action.
+Some studies have confirmed this assumption (e.g., Van Zomeren et al., 2010).
+Nevertheless, according to Bandura (1982), efficacy is not a fixed act or simply a matter of knowing what to do, but rather involves a generative capability in which the components of cognitive, social, and behavioral skills are organized into integrated courses of action.
 It can therefore be concluded that gaining knowledge of a subject is not sufficient to enhance efficacy (Bandura, 1982).
-In line with this argument, in the case of climate mitigation and adaptation, studies have revealed that providing information is not always sufficient to make a change in efficacy beliefs (Hornsey et al., 2021a,b).
-In addition, although making people aware of CC is important, if we want people to be prepared to cope with its impacts and the related stress, simply informing them of this is unlikely to encourage adaptive coping (Mah, et al., 2020).
+In line with this argument, in the case of climate mitigation and adaptation, studies have revealed that providing the information is not always sufficient to make a change in efficacy beliefs (Hornsey et al., 2021a,b).
+In addition, although making people aware of CC is important, if we want people to be prepared to cope with its impacts and related stress, simply informing them of this is unlikely to encourage adaptive coping (Mah et al., 2020).
 Another important route for empowering individuals to be active agents in society is actively engaging in pro-environmental activity, as is commonly suggested in environmental education literature (Trott, 2022; UNESCO, 2011).
 It is recommended that students not only actively participate in environmental action, but also take an active role in analyzing alternatives, envisioning alternative solutions, and designing actions (Jensen & Schnack, 1997; Vaughter, 2016).
-Furthermore, successfully working to achieve a common goal, and engaging in collective environmental actions can enhance collective efficacy (Krasny, 2020).
-Research on education for sustainable development in higher education courses found that active engagement as part of course pedagogy promotes motivation and students’ perceived ability to enhance sustainability (Mintz et al., 2014; Mintz & Tal, 2018).
+Furthermore, successfully working to achieve a common goal, and engaging in collective environmental actions, can enhance collective efficacy (Krasny, 2020).
+Research on higher education for sustainable development found that active engagement as part of course pedagogy promotes motivation and students’ perceived ability to enhance sustainability (Mintz et al., 2014; Mintz & Tal, 2018).
 Furthermore, active engagement in environmental issues can also support learners' psychological well-being (Krasny & Tidball, 2009; Trott, 2022; Venhoeven et al., 2013; Zawadzki et al., 2020).
 The importance of active engagement in promoting affective outcomes is also found in research on civic engagement in environmental issues (Krasny & Tidball, 2009; 2015).
 Krasny and Tidball have found that participating in communal environmental practices such as community gardening and watershed restoration gives rise to a positive loop in which individual and collective resilience are developed (Krasny & Tidball, 2009; 2015).
 To summarize, participating in active engagement with the environment, and actively searching for solutions to environmental issues gives rise to adaptive behavioral and emotional outcomes.

 Studying perceptions and emotions toward climate change among young adults in Israel